INTEGRATED RADIOLOGICAL SERVICES TERMS AND CONDITIONS

 2. Basis of Contract

-2.1 The Order constitutes an offer by the Customer to purchase Deliverables and/or Services in accordance with these Conditions.
+2.1.
+The Customer’s submission of a signed Order Form to the Supplier constitutes an offer by the Customer to purchase Services and receive Deliverables in accordance with these Conditions.

-2.2 The Order shall only be deemed to be accepted when the Supplier issues signed/written acceptance of the Order, at which point and on which date the Contract shall come into existence (Commencement Date).
+2.2.
+An Order Form signed by the Customer shall only be deemed to be accepted when the Supplier issues the Customer with a further version of the Order Form signed by the Supplier or provides the Customer with express written confirmation of its acceptance of an Order Form signed by the Customer, at which point and on which date the Contract shall come into existence (Commencement Date).

-2.3 Any samples, drawings, descriptive matter or advertising issued by the Supplier and any descriptions of the Deliverables or illustrations or descriptions of the Services contained in the Supplier’s catalogues or brochures are issued or published for the sole purpose of giving an approximate idea of the Services and/or Goods described in them.
+2.3.
+Any samples, drawings, descriptive matter or advertising issued by the Supplier and any descriptions of the Deliverables or illustrations or descriptions of the Services contained in the Supplier’s catalogues or brochures are issued or published for the sole purpose of giving an approximate idea of the Services and/or Deliverables described in them.
 They shall not form part of the Contract or have any contractual force.